AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## April 2021 {#doc-updates-april-2021}

-A new section has been on how to work with Adobe Experience Platform Sources and Destinations to share data between Campaign Standard and Adobe Real-time Customer Data Platform (RTCDP).
+A new section has been added on how to work with Adobe Experience Platform Sources and Destinations to share data between Campaign Standard and Adobe Real-time Customer Data Platform (RTCDP).
 [Read more](../../integrating/using/get-started-sources-destinations.md)

 ## March 2021 {#doc-updates-march-2021}